 About Solar Panels

-Solar Panels / Solar Modules are one of the important element for producing solar energy.
+Current electricity demand in the US is mostly met by consuming fossil fuels like oil and gas, but we are nearing the brink of exhausting these nonrenewable resources as our planet’s population continues to rise.
 Luckily, renewable resources like solar energy are steadily becoming a larger part of our country's energy profile, and since solar energy comes from the sun, it represents a limitless source of power.
-In just one hour, the amount of solar power delivered by the sun is more than the entire world uses in a year.
-But current electricity demand in the US is mostly met by consuming fossil fuels like oil and gas, and we are nearing the brink of exhausting these nonrenewable resources as our planet’s population continues to rise.
+In just one hour, the amount of solar power delivered by the sun is more than the entire world uses in a year!

-Solar Panels / Modules are made up of an assembly of connected solar cells, and these are the blue or black “squares” seen on modules/panels.
-Solar cells are typically made of silicon, an element with conductive properties that generates an electrical current when exposed to sunlight, also known as the photo-voltaic effect.
+Solar modules/panels are made up of an assembly of connected solar cells, and these are the blue or black “squares” seen on modules/panels.
+Solar cells are typically made of silicon, an element with conductive properties that generates an electrical current when exposed to sunlight, also known as the photovoltaic effect.
 An array is created when solar modules/panels are grouped together in a series or in parallel on a roof or ground mount.

 Number Of Cells